tjaffri/ml-dev-mac-setup/README.md

 }
 ```

 > **Note**: As you use vscode, if you get error messages stating that pylint (code linter) or autopep8 (code formatter) is not installed, or get other problems related to importing modules make sure you have set the environment in vscode to python3.
 Look on the bottom left edge of the IDE to select the environment.
-If these issues persist, make sure your current conda environment has these packages installed, e.g. type ``conda install pylint`` or ``pip install --upgrade autopep8`` after activating the environment you are using.
+If these issues persist, make sure your current conda environment has these packages installed, e.g. type ``conda install pylint`` or ``pip install --upgrade autopep8`` after activating the environment you are using (see section below on managing environments).

 # 4. Configure and Run Python
 Follow the conda user guide to use python, create and manage environments: https://conda.io/docs/user-guide/overview.html.
 The following is a condensed summary for common workflows.